configcat/docs/website/docs/advanced/config-v2-migration-guide.md

 It's important to note that the V2 config was created with the same settings as the V1 config and the V1 config is still accessible and unchanged.

-### Step 2: Update the ConfigCat SDK
+### Step 2: Upgrade the ConfigCat SDK version

-In your application, update the ConfigCat SDK to the latest version.
+In your application, upgrade the ConfigCat SDK to the latest version.
 Old versions of the SDK will not be able to access the new config.
-Make sure you update every application that uses the migrated config.
+Make sure you upgrade every application that uses the migrated V2 config.

 Here is a list of the SDKs that support Config V2: [See the supported SDK versions.](advanced/config-v2-sdk-compatibility.md)